StefanoBalocco/jTDAL/README.md

 * data-tdal-repeat="repeat-variabile path-expression"
 * data-tdal-content="path-expression-string-allowed" OR
 * data-tdal-replace="path-expression-string-allowed"
-* data-tdal-attribute="attribute path-expression-string-allowed[; attributes path-expression-string-allowed]"
+* data-tdal-attributes="attribute path-expression-string-allowed[; attributes path-expression-string-allowed]"
 * data-tdal-omittag="path-expression-boolean-mod-allowed"

 I plan the implement the jTDAL equivalent of the TAL's METAL (partials in mustache) in a future update.